Client

 Note

-Please note that channel name and client name are two different things.
-The channel name identifies the channel configuration, while the client name is used to identify a client instance.
+Channel name and client name are different concepts.
+The channel name identifies the channel configuration, while the client name identifies a registered client instance.